Compulsory acquisition

 - Continue to seek legal and valuation advice.

-- Arrange for the Valuer General to inspect your property so a full valuation report can be made.
+- Arrange a time for a representative of the Valuer General to inspect your property so a full valuation report can be made.

-The Valuer General will determine the amount of compensation based on their own independent valuation and will supply information to both you and the acquiring authority.
+The Valuer General will determine the amount of compensation based on their own independent valuation and information provided by both you and the acquiring authority including valuation reports previously prepared by your and the acquiring authority’s valuer.

 The Valuer General shares all valuation information with both you and the acquiring authority before determining compensation.